dorukardahan/twitterapi-io-mcp/docs/endpoints/unfollow_user_v2.md

 ## Description

-Unfollow a user.You must set the login_cookie.You can get the login_cookie from /twitter/user_login_v2.Trial operation price: $0.002 per call.
+Unfollow a user.
+You must set the login_cookie.
+You can get the login_cookie from /twitter/user_login_v2.
+Trial operation price: $0.002 per call.

 ## Example (curl)